Nordix/keycloak-client-cert-lookup-for-envoy/README.md

 Prerequisites:

 * Envoy must use TLS and client certificate authentication for its connection to Keycloak.
-* X509 client certificate lookup SPI for Envoy proxy must be configured with the list of expected subject names for clients that are allowed to send XFCC headers.
+* X509 Client Certificate Lookup for Envoy must be configured with the list of expected subject names for clients that are allowed to send XFCC headers.

 The list is configured as a command line parameter to `kc.sh` in the following format: